-Figure 41: RLAH, calls made: EEA average number of RLAH minutes per month per roaming subscribers, MNOs and MVNOs, Q4 17 - Q3 19
+Figure 41: RLAH, calls made: EEA average number of RLAH minutes per month per roaming subscribers, MNOs and MVNOs, Q4 17 - Q1 20

-BEREC has changed the way it presents consumption patterns for RLAH services in order to make it easier to interpret.
-The indicator for Q2 18 and Q3 18 is calculated by dividing RLAH volumes by the number of active subscribers with RLAH services that were roaming at least once in the concerned period in the EEA.
+BEREC changed the way it presents consumption patterns for RLAH services in order to make it easier to interpret.
+Since Q2 18, the indicator has been calculated by dividing RLAH volumes by number of active subscribers with RLAH services that were roaming at least once in the concerned period in the EEA.
 This is to ensure that period-to-period changes in the indicator are not influenced by subscribers with different tariff plans.
-For correct interpretation of the trend, the reader should take into account that Q4 17 and Q1 18 is calculated by dividing RLAH volumes by the number of all active subscribers that were roaming at least once in the concerned quarter in the EEA.
+For a correct interpretation of the trend, the reader should take into account that Q4 17 and Q1 18 is calculated by dividing RLAH volumes by number of all active subscribers that were roaming at least once in the concerned quarter in the EEA.
+The EEA average includes United Kingdom operators' data until Q3 2019, but not for the last two quarters.

-Figure 42: RLAH, calls received: EEA average number of RLAH minutes per month per roaming subscribers, MNOs and MVNOs, Q4 17 - Q3
+Figure 42: RLAH, calls received: EEA average number of RLAH minutes per month per roaming subscribers, MNOs and MVNOs, Q4 17 - Q1 20

-Figure 43: RLAH, SMS services: EEA average number of SMS per month per total number of roaming subscribers, MNOs and MVNOs, Q4 17 - Q3 19
+Figure 43: RLAH, SMS services: EEA average number of SMS per month per total number of roaming subscribers, MNOs and MVNOs, Q4 17 - Q1 20

-BEREC has changed the way it presents consumption patterns for RLAH services in order to make it easier to interpret.
-The indicator for Q2 18 and Q3 18 is calculated by dividing RLAH volumes by the number of active subscribers with RLAH services that were roaming at least once in the concerned period in the EEA.
+BEREC changed the way it presents consumption patterns for RLAH services in order to make it easier to interpret.
+Since Q2 18, the indicator has been calculated by dividing RLAH volumes by number of active subscribers with RLAH services that were roaming at least once in the concerned period in the EEA.
 This is to ensure that period-to-period changes in the indicator are not influenced by subscribers with different tariff plans.
-For correct interpretation of the trend, the reader should take into account that Q4 17 and Q1 18 is calculated by dividing RLAH volumes by the number of all active subscribers that were roaming at least once in the concerned quarter in the EEA.
+For a correct interpretation of the trend, the reader should take into account that Q4 17 and Q1 18 is calculated by dividing RLAH volumes by number of all active subscribers that were roaming at least once in the concerned quarter in the EEA.
+The EEA average includes United Kingdom operators' data until Q3 2019, but not for the last two quarters.

-Figure 44: RLAH, data services: EEA average number of GB per month per total number of roaming subscribers, MNOs and MVNOs, Q4 17 - Q3 19
+Figure 44: RLAH, data services: EEA average number of GB per month per total number of roaming subscribers, MNOs and MVNOs, Q4 17 - Q1 20

-BEREC has changed the way it presents consumption patterns for RLAH services in order to make it easier to interpret.
-The indicator for Q2 18 and Q3 18 is calculated by dividing RLAH volumes by the number of active subscribers with RLAH services that were roaming at least once in the concerned period in the EEA.
+BEREC changed the way it presents consumption patterns for RLAH services in order to make it easier to interpret.
+Since Q2 18, the indicator has been calculated by dividing RLAH volumes by number of active subscribers with RLAH services that were roaming at least once in the concerned period in the EEA.
 This is to ensure that period-to-period changes in the indicator are not influenced by subscribers with different tariff plans.
-For correct interpretation of the trend, the reader should take into account that Q4 17 and Q1 18 is calculated by dividing RLAH volumes by the number of all active subscribers that were roaming at least once in the concerned quarter in the EEA.
+For a correct interpretation of the trend, the reader should take into account that Q4 17 and Q1 18 is calculated by dividing RLAH volumes by number of all active subscribers that were roaming at least once in the concerned quarter in the EEA.
+The EEA average includes United Kingdom operators' data until Q3 2019, but not for the last two quarters.

 5.4.3.
-Cost to the host operator for the provision of wholesale international roaming services
+Payment to the host operator for the provision of wholesale international roaming services

-Figure 45: EEA average of payment to the host operator for the provision of wholesale roaming services (per unit), MVNOs, Q2 18 and Q3 19
+Figure 45: EEA average of payment to the host operator for the provision of wholesale roaming services (per unit), MVNOs, Q2 18 - Q1 20

 Voice and SMS services: prices are expressed in Euro cents.

-Data services: prices are expressed in Euro.
+Data services: prices are expressed in Euro